mateus558/UFJF-Machine-Learning-Toolkit/index.rst

 **Contact**

 Feel free to contact me at any time to clear doubts that you could have and if you want to contribute to the development of the framework.
-You can contact me at my e-mail address at mateus.marim@ice.ufjf.br.
+You can contact me at my e-mail address mateus.marim@ice.ufjf.br.

 .. toctree::
    :maxdepth: 2